 I have to admit, I was a little nervous about adding fresh ingredients to soap since it just sits on a shelf, but the glycerine in the goat’s milk base that I used is supposed to act as a preservative and keep the grapefruit rind from molding.
 Whew.
 That’s good news because no one wants a moldy bar of soap as a gift, no matter how sweet the gesture!
+And if you want some soap without the DIY aspect, we love this one and this one to keep for yourself or give as gifts (this novelty soap is so cute too!).
 Happy soap making! xo.
 Katie

 Credits // Author: Katie Shelton, Photography: Sarah Rhodes.
 Photos edited with Piper from the Signature Collection